-Some ELECTIVE courses (on following pages) may not be scheduled depending on the number of
+Some ELECTIVE courses (on following pages) may not be scheduled depending on the number of students requesting the course and/or staff availability.

 GRADE TWELVE ELECTIVE COURSES

 MATHEMATICS

 FOUNDATIONS OF MATH 30:

 Prerequisite: Foundations of Math 20

 This pathway is designed to provide students with the mathematical understandings and critical-thinking skills identified for post-secondary studies in programs that do not require the study of theoretical calculus.
 The outcomes of this course are based upon the students' prior learning and continue to develop their number sense, spatial sense, logical thinking, and understanding of mathematics as a human endeavor.
 Topics include Financial Mathematics (investing and borrowing money), Set Theory and Logic, Counting Methods, Probability, Polynomial Functions, Exponential and Logarithmic Functions, Sinusoidal Functions.